 ABOUT THE PROJECT

-The Salt Creek Solar Project – a utility-scale solar farm in Lancaster County east of the city of Lincoln – will have a significant positive economic impact for the City Lincoln and Lancaster County as a projected $230 million new investment.
+The Salt Creek Solar Project by Ranger Power – a utility-scale solar farm in Lancaster County east of the city of Lincoln – will have a significant positive economic impact for the City Lincoln and Lancaster County as a projected $230 million new investment.

 The proposed project is projected to produce a significant increase in household earnings by creating more than 300 jobs and millions of dollars in construction-related spending in Lancaster County.
 The project also is expected to generate approximately over $20 million in tax revenue to help fund local schools, public safety services like police and fire departments, as well as other Lincoln and Lancaster County services and infrastructure.